jphalford/blog/docs/_posts/lifting-the-lid/2021-01-20-lifting-the-lid-unit-test-harness.markdown

    }

 ```

+> Note that in the `runTest` and `runTestMethod` methods, there are no references to `IntCalculatorTest`.
+> These methods are now independent of our application code and tests and could be moved elsewhere (such as a dedicated test libary).

 Finally, the programmer decided to look at the instantiation of the test class itself via `new IntCalculatorFirstAnnotationTest()`.
 If reflection could be used to invoke a method, surely it could be used to invoke a constructor.
 The programmer revisited the